LSSTDESC/DC2-analysis/README.md

 # Links

 The [DC2-production repository](https://github.com/LSSTDESC/DC2-production) includes documents, discussion, and scripts related to the production and validation of DC2.
-Please go there for more information.
+Please go there for more information about DC2.

 If you find some problem or have a question about tutorials and scripts in this repository, please ask by [opening an issue](https://github.com/LSSTDESC/DC2-analysis/issues).